azureautomation/automation-packs/000-base-automation-resource-templates/deploy-configuration/README.md

 # Deploy a DSC configuration to an Automation Account

 This sample shows how to deploy a DSC configuration to Azure Automation.
-  **Note** that DSC configuration can only be imported in a 'published' state during preview
+  **Note** that DSC configurations can only be imported in a 'published' state during preview

 ## Parameter details